ahmadsaeeduddin/NaturalLanguage-TO-SQL/README.md

-# 📄 Text-to-SQL Interface using Hugging Face LLMs
+# 📄 Text-to-SQL Interface Project — Full Guide

 This project demonstrates how to convert natural language queries into SQL statements using a Large Language Model (LLM) from Hugging Face, and then execute those SQL queries on a sample SQLite database.